Code-Institute-Submissions/HiddenGems/README.md

 ## Known issues

+- Currently, the upvote system is subject to users not utilising it correctly - someone with an intent to upvote their own movie multiple times could do so.
+Restricting the upvote to logged in users, and registering who has upvoted then blocking future upvotes from them would be a way around this.
+This would also require a revamp of the current JavaScript which increments the vote without page refresh also.

+The user at present is disabled from upvoting the movie again without a page reload.
+This will deter some people, but those who wish to continuously upvote could do so with a refresh.
+I would expect that logging the user against the movie when voted and adding a check on click would expand this.
+The value could then be updated using AJAX.

+- On the 'Movie Details' page, a 'go back' function was implemented so that the user does not get stuck in a dead end.
+If the user has navigated from one of the 'See More' dropdowns, then they return to it in the closed state rather than it's previous open state.

+- The amount of data that the site can display is quite limited at present.
+You have 10 movies per feature and only 10 movies allowed to be viewed on the 'Manage Movies' page also.
+If the site were to increase in scale, at present the data handling is not able to scale with it.
+This is mentioned in depth in the 'Future Improvements' section below however successful utilisation of the jinja templating would lead to an improvement here.
+You would then be able to loop the data displays to match however much data the user required.
+This would be a much preferred way, however I was unable to get the templating to function as needed.

 ## Future improvements
 - Improve the search function.
 Take it from it's basic movie name form now to including actors, year etc. This could be done through a more in-depth index on the database, however the page would need to be revamped to handle the results.
 The current format fulfils the basic user need.
 - The main movies page is quite repetitive code-wise.
 This could be cleaned up with storing the movie cards as a block variable, for example.
 Inital tests of this principle found getting the 'movie.*' notation difficult.
 Finding another method to clean this up would be an excellent improvement going forward.
-- Currently, the upvote system is subject to users not utilising it correctly - someone with an intent to upvote their own movie multiple times could do so.
-Restricting the upvote to logged in users, and registering who has upvoted then blocking future upvotes from them would be a way around this.
-This would also require a revamp of the current JavaScript which increments the vote without page refresh also.

-The user at present is disabled from upvoting the movie again without a page reload.
-This will deter some people, but those who wish to continuously upvote could do so with a refresh.
+As an update to this point - a mentor note reinforced that one of the strengths of the Jinja notation is the use of templates, and a further effort should be made to implement this.
+Further testing was carried out using the 'Set Assignments' function of jinja, and the 'Macro' function of jinja to store the code for the cards and reuse it elsewhere - see https://jinja.palletsprojects.com/en/2.11.x/templates/#assignments.

+Once again, the card block could be captured, but on use the 'movie.*' variables were returning as 'undefined'.
+It very well could be an implementation issue that i'm coming across, but for now I'll keep this listed as a future improvement in the knowledge that the project would be much cleaner with the successful implementation of this templating.

+- Similar to the above point, how I have built the movie cards has progressed across the project.
+My early card creation uses Javascript when loading the information in from IMDB.
+I then moved onto using python/jinja loops and filters when displaying the data in card format from the database.
+A mentor note then pointed out that a much better way is to follow the MVC coding method, where the filtering is performed in the controller (in this case app.py) rather than in the view (movie.html).

+As such, one of the final things added to this project was the 'Random' category.
+I still loop through the information in the view however the filtering and capturing of the movies to present uses the 'sample' method of MongoDB - https://docs.mongodb.com/manual/reference/operator/aggregation/sample/

+On coming back to the project to implement improvements, rewriting the logic of the cards to reflect this across the board would be a worthwhile investment, giving a cleaner structure and better seperation of concerns.

+- One suggested by Can, my mentor also - the site would feel more social if the users were able to also leave reviews on the movies, instead of just being able to agree with upvotes.
+While the current format does fulfil the user stories in my opinion - I can see the value of having additional ways to interact with the site and leave your mark and opinion.
+I believe this would be a worthwhile future addition.

 ## Deployment Procedure